-The American Heart Association is always seeking professionals to conduct training in first aid, CPR AED, and advanced cardiovascular care.
-If you are passionate about saving lives, motivated to facilitate learning, feel comfortable in group settings, and find it easy to make complex concepts understandable to others, you may be a perfect candidate.
-Successful Instructors can be healthcare professionals, first responders, or community members.
+The American Heart Association is always seeking professionals to conduct training in first aid, CPR, AED, and advanced cardiovascular care.
+If you are passionate about saving lives, motivated to facilitate learning, feel comfortable in group settings, and find it easy to make complex concepts understandable to others, you may be a perfect candidate to become an instructor!
+Successful instructors can be healthcare professionals, first responders, or community members.
 Many of our 400,000 plus Instructors enjoy careers in nursing, EMS, education, health and fitness, and corporate safety.
+Find out more about becoming an instructor below!

 Three Reasons Why YOU Should Become a CPR Instructor

-- Teaching is a great way to stay current, increase your knowledge and skills
+- Teaching is a great way to keep your knowledge up-to-date and increase your skills

 - Boost your resume with American Heart Association Instructor credentials